cryptomator/cryptomator.github.io/_i18n/downloads_en.md

   dismissBtn: Hooray!
 paymentFailed:
   title: Whoops!
+  content: >
-  content: Your payment to Cryptomator failed.
-If this is unexpected, please <a href="/contact">contact our support team</a>.
-Thank you!
+    Your payment to Cryptomator failed.
+If this is unexpected, please <a href="/contact">contact our support team</a>.<br/>
+    Thank you! :cat:
   reason: Reason
   dismissBtn: >
     Okay, :shit: happens